2,458 texts in Legends of the Jews (Ginzberg)

 Even after all his victories, all his power, the thought of Jerusalem gnawed at him.
 But why?
 What pushed him to finally launch his attack?
 Well, according to the legends, it wasn'...

 Let me tell you a story about Akiba, a name that once echoed with strength and defiance within the besieged walls of Jerusalem.
-Imagine the scene: Jerusalem, desperately clinging t...
+The scene: Jerusalem, desperately clinging to surviv...

-That’s the feeling I get when I read about Hanamel and his desperate attempts to save Jerusalem.
-Hanamel, the uncle of the prophet Jeremiah, wasn't content to sit idly by as the Ch...
+Legends of the Jews turns to Trial of Hanamel.
+Hanamel, the uncle of the prophet Jeremiah, wasn't content to sit idly by as the Chaldeans threatened the city.
+Oh no. He took matter...

 The Talmud (Yoma 69a) certainly seems to think so when it tells us that the presence of a righteous person can protect an entire city.
 But what happens when that person is removed?...